sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

    - Initiate the OAuth2 Authorization Code flow
    - Print the authorization URL to the console (open in browser to authenticate)
    - Handle the callback and exchange the code for a token
-   - Connect to the server and allow the user to interact with the MCP server via common functions suchs as listining available tools and invoking a tool.
+   - Connect to the server and allow the user to interact with the MCP server via common functions such as listing available tools and invoking a tool.

    ![Secured Auth using Console Client](./assets/mcp_server_auth_entra_id_console.gif)